ktaylor63/southeast/site/content/articles/planting-for-the-future.md

 hero:
     name: cape-fear-council-of-the-boy-scouts-of-america.jpg
     alt: 'Boy scouts walk in a line through a young stand of pine trees.'
     caption: 'The Cape Fear Council of the Boy Scouts of America has been helping restore longleaf pine at a camp in North Carolina.
-Photo by Jacob Jay, Special.'
+Photo by Jacob Jay.'
     position: 50% 25%
 tags:
     - 'At-Risk Species'